 - Tissue microarray development

 Melanoma is arguably the most virulent neoplasm that occurs in humans, a tumor capable of metastasizing when little larger than a grain of rice.
 Because melanoma occurs on the skin and therefore is readily subjected to visual and experimental scrutiny, it is an important paradigm for understanding the mechanistic underpinnings of all forms of cancer.
+Skin is one of the most potent immune organs, one capable of being harnessed to reject melanoma.
+However, the very immune system that might one day accomplish this feat, when dysfunctional, can itself produce life-threatening inflammation.
 Some of the questions in which our Lab is intensely interested are:

 - Are some melanoma cells more virulent than others, and how might they be therapeutically targeted?